skellis46/embodied-camera/embodied-camera-project-overview.md

 Tension between hyper-visuality, and the sensate or felt.

 Movement specialists like dancers train the body-mind towards sensitivity, attention, listening, and recognising change, posture, alignment and gesture.
 Dancers are corporeal outliers.
 They represent the margins or (cutting) edge of the human capacity to be sensitive to our bodies.
-Sensing from the inside. (distinct from sensing or seeing from the outside with a smartphone)
+Sensing from the inside. (distinct from seeing from the outside with a smartphone)

 _Moving Camera Bodies_ is speculative research located at the intersection between the margins of understanding experiences of movement and the centre of our technological lives: between the body and data; between our flesh and our smartphone objects made from rare and common earth elements and plastics.

 Friction (?) between the bodies of movement specialists (like dancers) --  and devices that are screens.
 Collision.

-problem: something about changing nature of movement and postural experiences. to understand or assay changes at the intersection of devices as objects and our bodies that are built for movement.
-problem: to investigate this friction.
-The friction is cultural; the friction is contemporary; the friction is

 Key idea that this is not a 'dance-centred' project.
-Rather it employs the skills and experiences of dance artist-researchers as 'tools' for exploration.
+Rather it employs the skills and experiences of dance artist-researchers as 'tools' for speculative exploration.

 We are connected to the visual.
 Our cameras are with us.